pepopo978/SuperWowCombatLogger/README.md

     AURAADDEDSELFHARMFUL = "You are afflicted by %s (1)."
     AURAADDEDSELFHELPFUL = "You gain %s (1)."
 ```
+- Self damage is now separated as Playername(selfdamage)
 - The dot component of the following spells have been renamed to allow viewing casts of those spells independently from ticks:
     - Fireball Dot  -> Improved Fireball
     - Pyroblast Dot -> Pyroclast Barrage